Tutorial

 xlab("Wavelength")

 Nice!
-However, there seems to be something weird going on in the wavelengths near 1400nm and 1850 nm...
+However, there seems to be something weird going on in the wavelengths near ~1400nm and ~1850 nm...

-Atmospheric Absorbtion Bands
+Atmospheric Absorption Bands

-# grab Reflectance metadata (which contains absorption band limits)
+# grab reflectance metadata (which contains absorption band limits)

-reflMetadata <- h5readAttributes(fhs,"/SJER/Reflectance" )
+reflMetadata <- h5readAttributes(h5_file,"/SJER/Reflectance" )

 ab1 <- reflMetadata$Band_Window_1_Nanometers